 How do I access the resources, and what does IFYC need from me in return?

 These resources are completely free for you to download and use in your course or program.
-In early 2017 we are revamping the course web page, and ask that you contact Esther Boyd (info below) for access.
+You may access the full curriculum at the above link, or through a shared course-site housed by Dominican University's canvas system.
+This closed site has cross-institutional discussion boards and other robust opportunities for shared learning between campuses.
+To access this version, please contact Esther Boyd.
 In exchange, we ask that you help us to assess these resources and to gather pertinent information on how they are being used.
 This curriculum is a pilot program for IFYC, and your responses will be invaluable to our continued work in the area of curriculum development.
 Once you download this curriculum, IFYC will contact you to offer support and solicit information about your plans for implementation, and by downloading these materials, you agree to provide this information to the best of your ability.
 You also agree to credit IFYC and Dominican University where appropriate, and to participate in relevant follow-up and assessment.

 What have other faculty said about the course?

 “My students used to resent having to take a required religions course.
 They thought it was useless and irrelevant to their major fields of study.
 Most of them invested the bare minimum of effort needed just to pass.
 IFYC's Interfaith Leadership curriculum resources help them to see how crucial it is for them, in their professional lives, to have the skills and knowledge to build bridges with diverse people who orient around religion differently.
 The quality of their written and oral assignments has rocketed up Bloom's taxonomy from basic religious literacy knowledge, to keen analysis, application, and evaluation.”

 Who can I talk to for more information, or for assistance implementing this curriculum into my course?